 First, it’s important to make sure you’re eligible.
 The vast majority of people that file the U.S. citizenship application file as a 5-year permanent resident.
-In other words, it’s been 5 years since the “resident since” date on your green card.
+In other words, it’s been at least 5 years since the “resident since” date on your green card.
 (You may actually file your citizenship application up to 90 days before the 5-year anniversary.)
 However, some candidates file the citizenship application as 3-year permanent residents married to a U.S. citizen or file as a member of the U.S. Armed Forces.
 In fact, there are some more obscure ways of obtaining citizenship through naturalization.
 You can learn more in the USCIS Guide to Naturalization.

 Continuous residence means that you have lived within the United States as a permanent resident for a specified period of time before filing the citizenship application.
 As mentioned above, the continuous residence requirement is 5 years, or 3 years if married to a U.S. citizen.
 Continuous residence is waived if you are applying on the basis of your service in the U.S. armed forces.
 Any single trip outside the United States of 6 months or longer can disrupt your continuous residence.
 This is not a cumulative requirement.
 For example, seven separate 1-month long trips generally will not disrupt the continuous residence requirement.
-Learn more about continuous residence.
+Learn how travel abroad affects N-400 citizenship eligibility.

 Tip: If you’ve traveled abroad for periods of six months or more, contact an immigration attorney before filing your U.S. citizenship application.